Conscription in Finland: Non-military service

 Non-military service has a fixed length of 347 days and consists of basic training and the actual service.
 The basic training takes place in the Lapinjärvi Civilian Service Center and lasts 28 days.
 During basic training, the serviceman is given instruction in first aid, peace education, internationalism, and non-violent resistance.
 In addition, some trainees receive an anti-oil leak or non-violent activity training.
 During the basic training, the civilian servicemen have training during weekdays from 08:00 until 16:00.
 On Fridays, the service usually ends before noon, while weekends are off.
 The servicemen are allowed to leave the service center freely during their free time, and may, if they wish, live at their homes during the basic training.

 For the actual service period, the serviceman is required to obtain a service place, which must have an agreement with the civilian service center.
 During the actual service period, the place of service is responsible for the health care and maintenance of the serviceman.
 The serviceman is obligated to work for 40 hours a week at times prescribed by the place of service.
-He has the right to enjoy a continuous daily rest period hours of 8 hours, however.
+He has the right to enjoy a continuous daily rest period of 8 hours, however.
 The work is carried out according to the usual civilian OSHA regulations.
 During his free time, the serviceman is allowed to leave the premises of the service place freely.
 During the service and basic training, the serviceman receives the same daily allowance as the conscript.
 During the service, the serviceman is entitled to receive 18 days of leave, in addition to his free time.
 In addition to this leave, he may receive a maximum of 20 days of leave for good performance.

 If the serviceman does not comply with his duties and obligations or is absent, the service place is obligated to inform the civilian service center, which carries out an investigation.
 For minor infractions, the serviceman may be punished administratively.
 The punishment consists of a written warning, extra work (maximum 4 hours/day for five days), or the loss of daily allowance for a maximum of 30 days.
 If the infractions are continuous, the civilian service center reports the serviceman to the police and discharges him.
 After this, the serviceman is usually convicted of civilian service crime to prison for a time that corresponds half of his remaining term of service.
 No parole is available.
 The same punishment applies to those who make a written denunciation of their service obligation.
 After serving the prison term, the former inmate is freed of his remaining peacetime service obligations.